Staten Island Yankees to change their name to Pizza Rats this summer

 "If you are walking away from the arms of the most recognizable brand in professional sports, it has to be for something better than a rodent dragging fresh mozzy spread across a thin crust," he tweeted.
 "For 50 bucks and a bottle of Jim Beam, in 12 hours my fantasy baseball buddies and I could have come back with something better than this."

-The team will still be affiliated with the New York Yankees.
+The team still will be affiliated with the New York Yankees.

 Pizza Rats team merchandise is available here.
 Fans can buy tickets here.